Swetrix/swetrix/docs/api/stats.md

 <hr />

 ### GET /v1/log/performance/birdseye
 This endpoint returns a summary of the performance data for the specified projects.
+This endpoint also accepts [measures](#measures) parameter.
 The response is an object with project IDs as keys and objects with the following properties as values:
 ```typescript
 {
   current: { // data for the selected period